santosryan/santosryan.github.io/index.md

 ## Code Review

-The following video is a code review of
+The following video is a code review of the projects used for the Capstone final project.

 {% include youtubePlayer.html id=page.youtubeId %}